Ty Hensley

-Michael Tyler Hensley (born July 30, 1993) is an American professional baseball pitcher who is currently a free agent.
-Hensley was a first round selection of the New York Yankees in the 2012 Major League Baseball draft.
+Michael Tyler Hensley (born July 30, 1993) is an American former professional baseball pitcher.
+Hensley was a first round selection of the New York Yankees in the 2012 Major League Baseball draft, but never played in the major leagues after playing only five professional seasons (two with the Yankees).

 Early life and amateur career

 Hensley lived in Tulsa, Oklahoma, before his family moved to Lawrence, Kansas.
 He was set to attend Lawrence Free State High School.
 However, strict rules about how many games he could play for the high school baseball team led the family to move to Oklahoma, which allows for a longer high school baseball schedule.
 He attended Edmond Santa Fe High School in Edmond, Oklahoma, where he played for the baseball team as a pitcher and catcher and for the American football team as a quarterback.
 Hensley stopped playing football as a senior in order to focus on baseball.
 In his senior year, Hensley compiled a 10–0 win–loss record, a 1.52 earned run average (ERA) in 55 1/3 innings pitched with 111 strikeouts and was named the Gatorade Player of the Year for his state.

 Hensley was recruited by numerous college baseball programs, and the University of Kansas recruited him to play college baseball and college football.
 He narrowed down his choices to three finalists: the University of Mississippi (Ole Miss), the University of Texas, and Arizona State University.
 After spending the summer of 2011 playing for the United States 18-and-under national baseball team with Gavin Cecchini and Stryker Trahan, who had committed to Ole Miss to play for the Ole Miss Rebels baseball team, Hensley also chose to commit to Ole Miss.